 Such a community can have several advantages for the individual: believers can count on friendly neighbors, happy get-togethers, and help in distress from their fellows.
 The help in distress has a doubly positive effect: someone who receives aid is happy, and someone who gives it is happy, too.
 Through all of this, the religious community can give peace of mind, the feeling of safety, a sense of belonging, the assurance of having a purpose, and, ultimately, happiness.

 NetworkingReligion can provide a community for the believers.
 This typically works best in the home country of the religion.
 However, even outside the home country, believers can benefit from that community.
 If two people find that they both belong to a minority religion, they will feel a bond between them.
 All other factors being equal, they will be more likely to help each other, to trust each other, and to promote each other.
-“The convert enjoys the advantage of secure access to an effective contract enforcement mechanism.
-As a matter of fact, sharing the same faith ensures that people abide by the same codes of behavior, adopt the same rituals, and use the same language, resulting in a common identity grounded in the same symbolic universe.”
-Gani Aldashev & Jean-Philippe Platteau: Religion, Culture, and Development
+Sharing the same faith ensures that people abide by the same codes of behavior, adopt the same rituals, and use the same language, resulting in a common identity grounded in the same symbolic universe10.
+Religion also works as a contract enforcement mechanism.

-Absolute convictionMost things that we know may turn out to be wrong: We thought our wife loved us, but then she cheats on us.
-We trust a politician, but then he does not do what he promised.
-We cannot even trust science: We thought that time ticks continuously, but then we find out that it comes to a standstill in fields of large gravity.
+Absolute convictionMany things that you know may turn out to be wrong: You thought our husband loved you, but then he cheats on us.
+You trust a politician, but then she does not do what she promised.
+You cannot even trust science: We thought that time ticks continuously, but then we find out that it comes to a standstill in fields of large gravity.
 We are but observers of our environment, and we can be surprised every day by things that turn out differently from what we thought.
 We are to a large degree victims of what happens around us, and we long for security and trust.

 This is the advantage that religions have over any other theory: They can provide absolute conviction.
 Nobody can ever prove that God does not exist.
 Thus, religion delivers absolute certainty.
 Science, in contrast, cannot deliver absolute certainty, because it has to change in face of evidence.
 Thereby, religion gives believers a refuge from doubting, which atheists can never have.
 What is more, this absolute conviction is socially accepted.
 It is fully OK to confess one’s infinite faith in one’s religion (as long as it is the religion of the majority in that society).
 Statements that would be perceived as arrogant on any other topic are fully OK if they are on religion.
 We can hear people say “I will never lose my trust in God” (while “I will never lose my trust in Barack Obama” sounds weird), or “My life belongs to God” (while “my life belongs to my husband” is weird).